Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/GameSceneSetup.md

 * LevelManager
 * LevelLoadingScreen

 The single level scene can then be added directly to the `SubViewport`, another container, or the root node.

+To manage the win and lose screens and transitioning to other scenes, add a `Node` and attach the `win_lose_manager.gd` script.
+Inspect the node to attach the win / lose screens.
+The `game_won()` or `game_lost()` will then need to be called when gameplay conditions are met.

 ## Background Music
 `BackgroundMusicPlayer`'s are `AudioStreamPlayer`'s with `autoplay` set to `true` and `audio_bus` set to "Music".
 These will automatically be recognized by the `ProjectMusicController` with the default settings, and allow for blending between tracks.